Glossary of Terms

 Transcript: A written record of what is said during a hearing/trial.

 Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA): Law that governs which state has the power to make or modify child custody decisions when parents and/or children move from one state to another.
-This law also covers the registration of out-of-state custody orders with this Court in order to allow parents who live in Cuyahoga County to enforce those custody orders.
-See Local Rule 30 for how to register out-of-state parenting orders.
+This law also covers the registration of out-of-state custody orders with this Court in order to allow parents who live in Delaware County to enforce those custody orders.

 Venue: The geographical location within the State where a case is filed, determined by law and court rules.